 How to perform database testing?

 The database testing process is similar to other types of software testing that need a thorough examination.
-Database testers use different tools and techniques depending on the nature of each application, query, or network connection they are examining to find any vulnerabilities.
+Various database performance testing tools and techniques are used depending on the nature of each application, query, or network connection they are examining to find any vulnerabilities.
 Regardless, some basic steps remain constant during every test.

 How to perform unit testing for databases?